 I think that there is a failure in Dallas to understand the importance of changing the name of streets named after Confederates since antebellum slavery remains too much an abstraction and not enough a horror that happened to real people.
-So I enclose pp. 190, from "American Slavery as It Is," by Theodore Weld.
-It table from a section, "II.
-Tortures, by Iron Collars, Chains, Fetters, Handcuffs, etc." This list might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.
+So I enclose a short account by Spillman, pp. 226, from "American Slavery as It Is," by Theodore Weld. "... took him out of the jail - tied him to their horses - and started for home.
+The day was excessively hot, and they rode so fast, dragging the man by the rope behind them, that he became perfectly exhausted - fainted - dropped down, and died."
+This account might be something to consider while you gaze down on the one-third Arlington Hall replica, a monument to Dallas' plantation mentality.